 - measure and analyze audience engagement

-- understand the principles of digital rights management and copyright.
+- understand the principles of digital rights awareness and protection

-The UBC Certificate in Digital Content and Communications is designed for professionals engaged in communications, public relations, marketing, content creation, media curation and social media, and whose roles involve the use of digital technologies.
+The UBC Certificate in Content Strategy is designed for professionals engaged in communications, public relations, marketing, content creation, media curation and social media, and those whose roles involve the use of digital technologies.
 This program is suitable for emerging digital communications specialists and managers who are leading and coordinating communications for their organizations.

-Students learn through discussions, presentations, assignments, guest speakers and networking.
-Individual assessment is based on assignments, case scenarios, class participation and projects that utilize applicable technologies and skills learned in class.
+Learn through discussions, presentations, assignments, guest speakers and networking.
+Individual assessment is based on assignments, participation and projects that allow you to apply the skills and knowledge gained in the class.